DxNext/2016-Oct-L2/Linux/Module4-LogsAndSecurity/setting-up-log-analytics.md

 ```
 It would take about 15 minutes for the logs to appear in OMS.
 You may continue with the next labs and return back after 15 mins to check the logs.

-# 3. (Optional) Configuring Docker to send logs to Log Analytics

-Please follow the steps in the official documentation [here](https://github.com/Microsoft/OMS-Agent-for-Linux/blob/master/docs/Docker-Instructions.md) for setting up the agent for sending Docker logs to Log Analytics.